louisahammoudi/-Amazon_Vine_Analysis/README.md

 ## Percentage of 5 stars ![Percentage of 5 stars](https://user-images.githubusercontent.com/89410157/145913992-4b394a49-0792-4b08-bc55-acaaf0864e66.png)

 ## Summary:
-Based on our finding we can say that the 5 stars reviews are not the majority in the paid review.
-So, the tendency is that the review tend to be critical.
-To support this statement, we could take the “review_body” and analyze the Term Frequency-Inverse Document Frequency Weight and build and pipeline into to run the Model and determine the tendency of the reviews.
+Comparing the percentage of reviews that were 5 stars from both Amazon Vine members and not Amazon Vine members, it can be concluded that there is no positivity bias for reviews of Office Products in the Vine program.
+The percentage of five-star reviews from both groups are nearly the same, rounded to 44%.
+A similar analysis could be conducted to compare the one-star or low reviews from both Vine and non-Vine members to further support this conclusion.